BlueDrians/gcp-cost-optimization/README.md

 This repository is suitable for a Cloud Architect / Solution Architect portfolio because it demonstrates:

-- Cost-aware architecture thinking.
+- Cost-aware architecture thinking
-- FinOps analysis and executive storytelling.
+- FinOps analysis and executive storytelling
-- BigQuery analytics for billing data.
+- BigQuery analytics for billing data
-- Dashboard planning for Looker Studio.
+- Dashboard planning for Looker Studio
-- Budget governance and operational guardrails.
+- Budget governance and operational guardrails
-- Practical recommendations customers can act on.
+- Practical recommendations customers can act on

 ## Disclaimer

 All sample data is dummy data for portfolio and learning purposes.
-Do not upload real customer billing exports or confidential project information to a public repository.
+Do not upload real customer billing exports or confidential project information to a public repository